 Bleaching step (with “zoom in”):

-Much later in the post-bleach segment (you can see the return of fluorescence into the bleached region):
+Later in the post-bleach segment (you can see the return of fluorescence into the bleached region):

 When the post-bleach imaging is finished, your data can be displayed as a graph with the “Evaluate” tab.

 The white arrow points to the pre-bleach portion of the time course, and the red arrow to the beginning of the post-bleach segment.
 You can also generate movies of your images with the LAS-AF software.
+To see both pre and post-bleach values on the graph, make sure you have selected the folder for the whole experiment (yellow arrow), instead of the sub folders for just the pre or post-bleach images.